 In addition to bowling: The Family Fun Center has a large indoor playground called Kidopolis (where kids can climb up a labyrinth of ladders and passageways and slide down an extravagant play structure) as well as small indoor rides, rows of arcade games, carnival-style games and interactive games as well as bumper cars and an entire floor dedicated to laser tag.
 Outside is equally as entertaining with two miniature golf courses, batting cages, kiddie rides, bumper boats, bumper cars and go-karts to keep everyone in your brood happy and amused.

 300 Fun Center Way

 Imagine what would happen if a nightclub and a bowling alley had a baby – you’d get something pretty similar to Lucky Strike.
-Located in Bellevue’s Lincoln Square, Lucky Strike is, by far, the fanciest bowling you’ll ever do.
+Located in Bellevue’s Lincoln Square, Lucky Strike is, by far, the fanciest bowling you’ll ever visit.
+Lucky Strike offers premium bowling on 16 spacious lanes, chef-driven American cuisine and live DJs spinning your favorite tunes.
 Whether you head to Lucky Strike on a date night or make a reservation during the day with the kiddos, a trip to this bowling alley is always a fun experience.

-In addition to bowling: This 23,000 square foot facility boats two tournament-level billiards tables, a private party lounge with four lanes and a separate bar, plus a world-renown arcade room with games like Air Hockey, Skee-Ball and popular driving games, live DJs and kids’ birthday party packages.
+In addition to bowling: This 23,000 square foot facility boasts two tournament-level billiards tables, a private party lounge with four lanes and a separate bar, plus two dance floors, a state-of-the-art arcade with games like Air Hockey, Skee-Ball and popular high-tech games and awesome kids’ birthday party packages.

 Lucky Strike Lanes